Last updated on 2026-01-21

 Graduates of the Recreation and Leisure Services program can pursue a variety of career paths in Canada, including:

-• Recreation Programmer: Develops and implements recreational programs and activities for community organizations.
+- Recreation Programmer: Develops and implements recreational programs for communities, ensuring they meet the needs of diverse populations.

-• Program Coordinator: Oversees the planning and execution of recreational programs in municipal or private settings.
+- Program Coordinator: Oversees the planning and execution of recreational programs, managing staff and resources effectively.

-• Community Development Worker: Engages with community members to promote healthy living and recreational opportunities.
+- Community Development Worker: Engages with community members to promote healthy living and develop recreational opportunities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.